tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

   You can use the script in `utils/scripts/run_get_simulation_topography.py` to download and setup the topography surface (including one "downshifted" surface to optimize the mesh with the in-house mesher).

-  For example, to download a 3-arc seconds topography for the specified coarse region, you would type:
+  For example, to download a 3-arc seconds topography for the specified coarse regional region, you would type:
   ```
   ./run_get_simulation_topography.py 7.2 47.5 8.6 48.5 --SRTM=topo3 --toposhift=10000.0 --toposcale=0.0
   ```